Youth Training in Biathlon with the EcoAims camera based optic rifle.

 Training will include range safety protocol and all Eco-Aim rifles will be treated just as any projectile rifle would be treated.

-Athletes will be invited to attend and compete in local Kinder Cups.
-These are fun entry level Biathlon races.
-Eco-Aim rifles will be used for XCBC Biathlon athletes.
-Other regional Biathlon athletes will use their specific program rifles such as air rifles where appropriate.
+Athletes will be invited to attend and compete in local Kinder Cups which are fun entry level Biathlon races.
+Eco-Aim rifles will be used for all XCBC Biathlon athletes during these competitions unless other options are presented and training occurs.

-Kinder Cup registration only requires a $10 recreational Biathlon Canada Membership (please see below).
+Kinder Cup registration requires a $10 recreational Biathlon Canada Membership (please see below).

 Biathlon Canada Memberships: